-DEFENSE INFORMATION SYSTEMS AGENCY

-P. O. BOX 549 FORT MEADE, MARYLAND 20755-0549

-1 9 MAY 2011

-NREPLY Manpower, Personnel, and Security (MPS)

-MEMORANDUM FOR DEPARTMENT OF DEFENSE INSPECTOR GENERAL

-Subject: Technical SAS 70 Draft Report

-1. The Defense Information Systems Agency (DISA) has reviewed the draft report referenced above and provides their comments as attached.
-These comments are meant to provide clarity over finding B. We thank the DOD IG audit team for their opportunity to participate in this audit and hope we provided useful information to complete this task.

-2. We look forward to continuing to work with you and your staff in the future.

-Please do

-not hesitate to contact them should you need to discuss this further.

-DoD OIG: (b) (6)

-1 Enclosure DISA Response

-Director for Manpower, Personnel and Security
+\bigcirc DEFENSE INFORMATION SY P. O. BOX 549 FORT MEADE, MARYLAND 20 STEMS AGENCY Contractor State 1 9 MAY 201 REFER TO: Manpower, Person inel, and Security (MPS) MEMORANDUM FOR DEPARTMENT OF DEFENSE INSPECTOR GENERAL Subject: Technical SAS 70 Draft Report 1.
+The Defense In above and provides over finding B. We and hope we provid formation Systems Agency (DISA) has their comments as attached.
+These of thank the DOD IG audit team for the led useful information to complete thi as reviewed the draft report referenced omments are meant to provide clarity eir opportunity to participate in this audit s task.
+2. We look forwar d to continuing to work with you and your staff in the future. not hesitate to conta act them should you need to discuss the his further. )(0) 1 Enclosure DISA Response Dir ector for Manpower.
+Pe ersonnel and Security